 After breakfast (and a quick outfit change), we then walked to the Pantheon, unexpectedly via Piazza Venezia.
 This is something you’ll soon learn about Rome, that exploring the city by foot will take you to places you didn’t know about, or expect to find!
 You can pretty much guarantee that you’ll stumble across a few places that’ll then factor into your day, even if it wasn’t planned.
 It took us about 25 minutes to walk from our hotel, and once we arrived at the Pantheon, we had a look around the outside and took some photos, but the queue to go inside at that point was so long, we decided to go back another day.
 Instead, we had a drink in a café just opposite, and we sat outside with the most perfect view of the Pantheon right in front of us.
 I also took the opportunity of having somewhere to get dressed to change outfits yet again, before we walked to Piazza Navona.

 When we arrived at Piazza Navona, which was about a 5/10 minute walk from the Pantheon, we had a stroll around the beautiful, cobbled square.
 We were there in the early afternoon, so it was quite busy, but it’s the perfect place to have a look at the gorgeous fountains, grab a coffee, and watch the people go by.
-There’s lots to see, including the Church of Sant’Agnese, and 3 gorgeous fountains – Fontana dei Quattro Fiumi, Fontana del Moro and Fontana di Nettuno.
+There’s lots to see, including the Church of Sant’Agnese in Agone, and 3 gorgeous fountains – Fontana dei Quattro Fiumi, Fontana del Moro and Fontana di Nettuno.